miracle2k/django-filebrowser/README.rst

 ``self.admin_view()``, including support for your custom a ``admin_view`` implementation.

-For a more recent port, see also:
+For a better curated port, see:
     https://github.com/wardi/django-filebrowser-no-grappelli